abalajiksh/mysite/content/posts/Comments-are-Here-Sort-Of.md

 }
 {{</highlight>}}

-Now, change `comment.ashwinbalaji.xyz` to whatever domain name you choose to use.
+Now, `Ctrl + V` to paste the contents. change `comment.ashwinbalaji.xyz` to whatever domain name you choose to use.
 Add the proper location for SSL certificates.
 Next few lines make sure we use only TLS1.2 and above, and corresponding ciphers that make sure we have good security standards.
 The first server block will redirect all `HTTP` requests to `HTTPS` using a 301 redirect.
 We could simply not have it, but that will affect your SEO ratings if half the time your website is unreachable.
 That is what I choose to believe, maybe there are better reasons, I don't know.

-Once you have done that, follow our gold standard routine to save the file, yet again, `Ctrl + V`, `Ctrl + X`, `Y` and `Return`.
+Once you have done that, follow our gold standard routine to save the file, yet again, `Ctrl + X`, `Y` and `Return`.

 Now execute the following command, so `NGINX` knows that such a configuration file exists.
 This is called symlinking.
 It is like creating a shortcut to an original file.
 So, if you edit the original, the symlinked one will also update automatically.